maxicool/odoo/README.md

 </record>
 ```
 10. add instructor_id and course_id to xml. todo: add search view for session. people can find course /session by instructors.
-11. add couse name, instructors to ession tree/list view
+11. add course name, instructors to session tree/list view
 12. add Many2many for attendees in models then upgrade!
 13. add Many2many in xml! no errors
 14. working on inheritance
-... add partner.py in models following by tutorial. but maybe i should modify __init__.py in models directory. upgrade and see what is in database.
+..* add partner.py in models following by tutorial. but maybe i should modify __init__.py in models directory. upgrade and see what is in database.
+..* add partner.xml upgrade and see （wow! no errors)